 Ocean Vida dive resort, Malapascua

-Perched on the stunning white sand of Bounty Beach, Ocean Vida aims to refresh the mind, body, and soul - with tranquil areas for relaxation, soothing spa services, delicious and healthy dining options, and daily yoga classes.
-Plus, modern and relaxing guest rooms with plenty of privacy and individual terraces with views of the sparkling turquoise sea.
-Divers here will benefit from over 30 years of local experience, enjoying high international standards for safety and fun, and seamless customer service both above and below water.
+Perched on the stunning white sand of Bounty Beach, Ocean Vida aims to refresh the mind, body, and soul – with tranquil areas for relaxation, soothing spa services, delicious and healthy dining options, and daily yoga classes.
+Plus, this resort's modern and relaxing guest rooms guarantee plenty of privacy and individual terraces with views of the sparkling turquoise sea.
+Divers at Ocean Vida will benefit from over 30 years of local experience, enjoying high international standards for safety and fun, and seamless customer service both above and below water.
 This resort offers romantic couples packages, perfect for dedicated divers in love.

 Ready to book your dive holiday to Malapascua